-Today is Equal Pay Day in Ontario.
-This is a day dedicated to bringing attention to the wage gap between working women and working men in Canada.
+Today is Equal Pay Day.
+This day is dedicated to bringing attention to the wage gap that exists between working women and working men in Canada.

-Equal Pay Day was created to draw attention to this gap and encourage us to work with our communities and our politicians to take action to close the gender wage gap.
+Equal Pay Day was created to draw attention to this wage gap and encourage us to work with our communities and politicians to take action to close the gender wage gap.

 What contributes to the wage gap?